 In summary

 Eight categories of AI practice have been prohibited since 2nd February 2025.
-The August 2026 deadline covers high-risk AI governance.
+The December 2027 deadline covers high-risk AI governance.
 These are two separate sets of obligations on two separate timelines.

-From 2nd August 2026, the obligations for providers and deployers of high-risk AI systems listed in Annex III of the EU AI Act (the Act's catalogue of high-risk use cases) become enforceable.
+Following the political agreement announced on 7 May 2026, the obligations for providers and deployers of high-risk AI systems listed in Annex III of the EU AI Act (the Act's catalogue of high-risk use cases) become enforceable on 2nd December 2027 for stand-alone systems.
+AI systems embedded in regulated physical products face a further extension to 2nd August 2028.
 A provider is the organisation that builds or places an AI system on the market.
 A deployer is any organisation that uses it in a professional context.
-This includes requirements for risk management systems, technical documentation, human oversight measures, and conformity assessments.

 In summary